 We will need substantial additional capital in order to continue the development of Cenderitide.
-In March 2015, we completed enrollment of a Phase II clinical trial of Cenderitide.
-Depending on the outcome of the trial and the availability of resources, the Phase II clinical trial may be followed by an additional clinical study.
-In March 2011, the U.S. Food and Drug Administration, or the FDA, granted fast track designation to Cenderitide in the post-acute period.
+In March 2015, we completed enrollment of a Phase II clinical trial of Cenderitide and decided to conduct an additional small study to further assess the safety and efficacy of this product candidate, which included higher dose levels of Cenderitide.
+The trial completed dosing of study participants in March 2016 and, depending on the outcome of these trials and the availability of resources, we will decide whether these trials will be followed by additional trials.
+In March 2011, the FDA granted fast track designation to Cenderitide in the post-acute period.
 According to the FDA's website, fast track designation facilitates the development and expeditious review of drugs and biologics intended to treat serious or life-threatening conditions and that demonstrate the potential to address unmet medical needs.